-Male Dytiscus marginalis have one large, nine medium and 160 small suckers on the undersides of three joints of their front pair of tarsi (see the drawing on the left and below).
+Dytiscus marginalis have one large, nine medium and 160 small suckers on the undersides of three joints of their front pair of tarsi (see the drawing above and below).

 These suckers help the male hold on to the female while mating.
 These suckers can support up to 13 times the beetle's own weight.
 While mating the pair can swim around for hours.
 Adults hibernate in mud at the bottom of ponds during winter.
 They are quite long-lived and can be as much as 3 years old.
 Newly emerged adults are most commonly seen between July and October.